cholmes/ogc-collection/README.md

 For those with deep OGC background, what we're proposing is that STAC API should serve the same role as the ebRIM CSW did in the past, enabling search of millions of scenes/granules.
 And then Collection Search (Records API) should play the role as CSW iso19115 - primarily looking for 'layers', where you'd expect someone to fill out metadata.
 These can be imagery collections, but also vector information like 'building footprints' or 'roads'.
 These would ideally link to a Features
 API.
-But the standalone [OGC Collection Spec](ogc-collection-spec.md) opens up the potential for 'static collections', where a Catalog crawls geopackages with
+But the standalone [OGC Dataset Collection Spec](ogc-dataset-collection-spec.md) opens up the potential for 'static collections', where a Catalog crawls geopackages with
 Collection JSON sidecars, ingesting them and turning them into Record GeoJSON.
 And potentially even ingesting their source data into an OGC API - Features implementation.

-Theoretically we could have some root 'Record' class that both STAC and Collection inherit from, with few required fields.
-But the value of that is unclear, except to say a records API can fit anything.
-It seems cleaner to just let a features API have 'anything', and a records API is where you'd search iso19115 type things.

 One further question often posed is where n-dimensional data like netCDF and zarr fit in.
 For the most part those should be in the 'collection' level.
 It's made less sense to make them individual STAC Items when it's a big dataset with lots of information.
 But it depends on how the files are used.
 One could see a series